LIDA-Data-Analytics-Team/laserdocs_test/docs/laser_how_to/dta/create_import.md

 ![Select your files to upload](../../../images/dta/4_select_upload.png)

-1. Click HERE to open a file selector or drag & drop files.
+1. Click here to open a file selector or drag & drop files.

 ## Confirm files and submit job